p00f/godbolt.nvim/README.md

  - To use the default/setup compiler for the entire buffer:

   `:Godbolt`
- - To use the default/setup compiler for a visual selection: Select the function you want and
+ - To use the default/setup compiler for a visual selection: Select the function(s) you want and

   `:'<,'>Godbolt`
  - To use a custom compiler with options for the entire buffer: